rdeioris/MathVM/README.md

 ### log(n)

+returns the base E logarithm of n.

+### log10(n)

+returns the base 10 logarithm of n.

 ### log2(n)

+returns the base 2 logarithm of n.

+### logx(b, n)

+returns the base b logarithm of n.

 ### map(n, x0, x1, y0, y1)

 ### max(...)

+returns the maximum value among the passed arguments.

 ### min(...)

+returns the minimum value among the passed arguments.

 ### mod(n, m)

 ### not(n)

+returns 0 if n not equal to 0.

 ### pow(n, m)